edihb/edihb.github.io/_posts/2014-3-3-Hello-World.md

 Annotated datasets with news articles and entities to be extracted.<br>
 ### Extraction model
 Bing Search API is used for different automatically generated queries from the template.<br>
-#### Baseline classifiers
+<b>Baseline classifiers</b>
 1. <b>Basic Extractors -</b><br>
 	* Maximum Entropy
 	* CRF (results were worse than Maxent)
 2. <b>Aggregation Systems -</b><br>
 	* Confidence model for value reconciliation that selects the entity with the highest confidence core assigned by the base extractor.
 	* Majority model that takes the majority vote over all extracted values.
 3. <b>Meta-classifier -</b><br>
 	Demonstrates the importance of modelling the problem in RL Framework.<br>
 	This classifier does not implement a classification algorithm of its own but operates over the same input space as DQN and produces the same set of reconciliation decisions {d} by aggregating value predictions using the confidence based scheme.
 4. <b>Oracle -</b><br>
-Gold standard score computed assuming perfect reconciliation and querying decisions on top of Maxent base extractor to analyze the contributions of the RL system in isolation of base extractor limitations.<br>
+	Gold standard score computed assuming perfect reconciliation and querying decisions on top of Maxent base extractor to analyze the contributions of the RL system in isolation of base extractor limitations.<br></li>
 <br>
-#### RL Models
+<b>RL Models</b>
 1. <b>RL-Basic -</b><br>
 	Performs only reconciliation decisions.
 2. <b>RL-Query -</b><br>
 	Takes only query decisions with reconciliation strategy fixed.
 3. <b>RL-Extract -</b><br>
 	Full system incorporating both reconciliation and query decisions.<br><br>

 ## Results
 ![results](/images/results.png){: .center-image }